hmslima/sambahsacompletegrammar/sambahsa.md

-There are several subchapters that treats several areas, like human body and computers, but it will be just basic concepts, there is no pretension here in to list the names in sambahsa of all muscles and bones of the human body, similarly that all names of Information Technology;
+There are several subchapters that treats several areas, like human body and computers, but it will be just basic concepts, there is no pretension here in to list the names in sambahsa of all muscles and bones of the human body or all the names concerning Information Technology;
 you'll have to search the words in a dictionary or, in the case of very specific terms, in dictionaries about a specific area like dicionaries of medical terms.

-Also is important pay attention in which subchapter the words are found in order to you don't have unnecessary doubts about the actual meaning of the words.
+Also it's important to pay attention in which subchapter the words are found in order to you don't have unnecessary doubts about the actual meaning of the words.
 I wanna avoid situations like you see the word “musch”, whose translation is “fly”, and you think that it means the verb “to